This lesson complements the worksheet, 3 Ways to Confirm How Much You're Underpaid.

 You need that reference point to begin the process.
 Without it, you have no basis or anchor from which to negotiate a salary increase.

-You'll find five ways to find out how much you're underpaid in the Step 1 worksheet inside the free Pay Raise Strategy Starter Course).
+You'll find three ways to confirm how much you're underpaid in this free worksheet.
 That's an excellent start to getting your numbers.
 But there's one more way...

 See if you can find out what your current employer is paying a new hire to fill a position like yours.
 Of course, you’ll need to be discreet with this one.